Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 };
 ```

-These parameters are very similar to the previous ones except that the vertical dimension is doubled.
+These parameters match the previous ones except the vertical dimension is doubled.

-The C++ code is also changed as we now load 2 **A** sub-matrices and compute 2 **C** sub matrices per iteration:
+The C++ code also changes, as you now load two **A** sub-matrices and compute two **C** sub-matrices per iteration:

 ```C++
 template<typename ITYPE,typename OTYPE, int SHIFT_RESULT>